AssistiveRoboticsUNH/ABB_IRB120_Robot_ROS/README.md

 ## Step 4: Run the app1.mlapp file in MATLAB

-The MATLAB files are currently not located on this repository.
-If you need them, you can request them by email.
 You may need to change the ip address in the ABB_Robot.m file and the Teleoperator.m file to match that of the computer running ROS.